dholab/dairy-hpai-monitoring/README.md

 ### Naming Conventions

-In the “sample_name” column (or any other column) DO NOT include:
+In the “sample” column, "carton" column (or any other column) DO NOT include:
-Geolocation information below state level (or state level info from one of the states specifically mentioned under Geolocation Data)
+* Geolocation information below state level (or state level info from one of the states specifically mentioned under Geolocation Data)
-Any reference to the brand of dairy product tested
+* Any reference to the brand of dairy product tested
-Any reference to the type of dairy product tested (this is to protect dairy producers that may be the only location in their state to process a specific product)
+* Any reference to the type of dairy product tested (this is to protect dairy producers that may be the only location in their state to process a specific product)
-Any code (such as the IMS code) that can be used to identify a specific brand, product, or location
+* Any code (such as the IMS code) that can be used to identify a specific brand, product, or location

 ## Data Submission